mrweiler/dos02/README.md

-# dos02
+# Digital scientist's toolbox I
-Digital scientist's toolbox I
+This is the second session of the online course "An introduction to digital open research in clinical psychology".